helerun/on-this-day/README.md

-"On This Day" is a collaborative project developed by:

-He Lerun
-Karin Fioritto
-Eros Castagna
-Enrico Malisan.

 This website showcases historical events that occurred on the current date throughout history.

-Through meticulous data collection and elegant design, users can explore significant events from the past in an accessible and engaging manner.
+This project, 'On This Day,' was created as part of a web development course undertaken by:

+He Lerun, Karin Fioritto, Eros Castagna, and Enrico Malisan.